Customizing Salesforce for Fund Managers vs. AIM

 This may be a challenge for fundraisers, but it’s not impossible.
-However, building a truly extensible relational model will require an understanding of how databases operate and having a concise idea of how that data will translate into user interface and reports.
+However, building a truly extensible relational model will require an understanding of how databases operate and having a concise idea of how that data will translate into the user interface and reports.

 Build vs. Buy: IT Spending Decisions

-Salesforce is a widely selected platform because of its flexibility, scalability and user-friendliness.
+Salesforce is a widely selected platform because of its flexibility, scalability, and user-friendliness.
 Furthermore, technical expertise isn’t necessary to build a database within the platform.

 If time and resources can be dedicated to a custom database, an extremely viable fund management CRM software can be developed on the Salesforce platform.